kmchu/jeffandkar.xyz/pages/contact.md

 ---
-layout: page
+layout: page-fullwidth
-title: "Contact"
+title: ""
 meta_title: "Contact Us"
-subheadline: ""
+header:
-teaser: ""
+  image_fullwidth: ../images/pins.jpg
 permalink: "/contact/"
 ---

 Struggling to get your target?
 Worried about who may have you?
-Need some help understanding your targets movements?
+Need some help understanding your target's movements?
 Have we got an offer for you!
-Message Jeff and Kar on slack to hear about our limited FREE promotion going on now!
+Message Jeff and Kar on Slack to hear about our limited time promotion going on now!